The NIEHS Exposure Science and the Exposome Webinar Series

 An example of the potential impact of emerging sensor technology can be seen through the development of low-cost direct-reading air pollution monitors many of which are now commercially available.
 While researchers continue to conduct studies to answer the fundamental question of "how well do these new devices perform?," perhaps the more intriguing question is "if useful air pollution data could be obtained from a device that many people could afford, how would this change our understanding of air pollution-related health?"

-This webinar will discuss multiple answers to this question, including how community groups, Citizen Science, epidemiologic researchers and individuals may benefit from these new sensors.
+This webinar discussed multiple answers to this question, including how community groups, Citizen Science, epidemiologic researchers and individuals benefit from these new sensors.